 A former blogger at Miracle Worker, Serwaa explored the intersections of sexual violence, faith and social justice.
 Serwaa Speaks is a new venture where she displays a diarist tone, to explore her “living memoir” through the offering of various articles which includes; declarations, call to actions, in-depth reflections, inspiration, empowerment, and advocacy within the GBV movement.
 One thing is for sure, all her work is marked by one purpose: the transformative healing and liberation that comes with speaking truth to power.

 Not only an activist, Serwaa is also a doctoral student with Walden University.
 She is the recipient of a Senate Medal for Outstanding Academic Achievement from Carleton University (2016) after graduating in the top 3% of her undergraduate class.
-Her desire is to bridge the gap between knowledge and action--a skill that she is currently acquiring as a Knowledge Broker with the Mental Health Commission of Canada.
+Her desire is to bridge the gap between knowledge and action--a skill that she cultivated as a Knowledge Broker with the Mental Health Commission of Canada.

 -Honours B.A. in African Studies and Women and Gender Studies (Carleton University 2016)